 To preserve some of the wonderful stories and memories from 2009 to the end of 2019, Region 34 published Sweet Adelines Australia: a decade in the history of Region 34 in 2020.

 In 2014, we celebrated our 25th anniversary.
-Celebrations include a parade of chorus banners, and the screening of a collection of video messages from Sweet Adelines Australia choruses at the opening ceremony of the Sydney convention.
+Celebrations at the Sydney convention included a mass sing at ANZ Stadium, Sydney Olympic Park, a parade of chorus banners, and the screening of a collection of video messages from Sweet Adelines Australia choruses at the opening ceremony.

 To mark the momentous occasion of our 25th anniversary in 2009, a 20th Anniversary Album was produced.
 (Please note, this file is 42MB pdf – 65 pages.)